 22 February 2019

-The life journey of Ari who diagnosed with HIV two years ago.
+This is a story about the life journey of Ari who diagnosed with HIV two years ago.
 He has been active in giving testimonies to fight against stigma and discrimination against HIV and AIDS at the workplaces.
 He shared his inspiring story with the ILO.

 21 December 2018